How to Spoof a GPS Location on an iPhone

 You need to connect to a computer with a USB cable and navigate to the Virtual Location feature.
 You’d then manually remove the fake GPS marker.

 Until recently, using a VPN service was the best and easiest way to fake your GPS location.
-Privado is a fantastic free option to test how using a VPN affects your location among the most popular for iPhone and available for iOS 9.0 or newer.
+Privado is a fantastic free option to test how using a VPN affects your location among the most popular for iPhones and is available for iOS 9.0 or newer.

 The Hardware Solution Many Have Been Waiting For